elijahnzeli1/CerebroOS/README.md

 ### What is CerebroOS?

-CerebroOS is an operating system project written primarily in C, designed for modularity and efficient resource management.
+CerebroOS is an intelligent **AI powered** operating system project written primarily in C#, designed for modularity and efficient resource management.

 ### How do I contribute to CerebroOS?